Dog Immune Support Supplement

 Month 2-3: Full immune ecosystem support.
 Dogs who previously caught every kennel cough or struggled with seasonal allergies may show meaningful improvement.
 This is also when skin and allergy improvements typically become most noticeable.

 Consistency matters more than intensity.
-A moderate daily supplement taken every day will outperform a high-dose supplement taken sporadically.
+A moderate daily supplement taken consistently is usually more useful than a high-dose supplement taken sporadically.

 Frequently Asked Questions